deadfry42/SparxPlus/src/README.md

   * folder containing code used for SparxMaths
 * science
   * folder containing code used for SparxScience
+* reader
+  * folder containing code used for SparxReader
 * data.json
   * a metadata file, literally just so that you can easily sed to remove the not tagged release error